bakarih/next-square-react-afterpay/react-square-webpay-next/README.md

 This is reference architecture for integrating the Square Web Payments SDK with React in a scalable and performant way.
 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
 Uses components from [`react-square-web-payments-sdk`](https://github.com/weareseeed/react-square-web-payments-sdk).

+Requires:

+- a Square access token
+- a locationId and
+- applicationId

-Requires a Square access token, a locationId and applicationId from your [Square Developer Account](https://squareup.com/signup/us?lang_code=en-us&country_code=us&return_to=https%3A%2F%2Fdeveloper.squareup.com%2Fapps%2Fsq0idp-tlAwlpPxRhMrfYrwlxvCHg%2Fsettings&v=developers).
+from your [Square Developer Account](https://squareup.com/signup/us?lang_code=en-us&country_code=us&return_to=https%3A%2F%2Fdeveloper.squareup.com%2Fapps%2Fsq0idp-tlAwlpPxRhMrfYrwlxvCHg%2Fsettings&v=developers).
 Please use sandbox versions of these three values.

 ## Getting Started